 • Publicly promoting Jewish religious and cultural events on campus to the same extent the university would uplift holiday-related events supported by other religious communities.

-• Regularly meeting with representatives of such groups to hear their concerns and suggestions and to ensure their voice is part of the decision-making process for relevant matters, including shaping DEI initiatives, task force operations and religious accommodation and non-discrimination policies.
+• Regularly meeting with representatives of such groups to hear their concerns and suggestions and to ensure their voice is part of the decision-making process for relevant matters, including shaping educational initiatives, task force operations and religious accommodation and non-discrimination policies.

 ADL recommends that colleges and universities participate in Hillel’s Campus Climate Initiative and/or develop a task force against antisemitism or focused on Jewish student life that is composed of relevant stakeholders (such as Jewish organizational representatives, Jewish staff members, or Jewish students).
 Task forces that jointly address antisemitism and anti-Muslim hate, and/or other forms of discrimination, meet ADL’s criteria and are encouraged, as long as they have relevant representation from the internal and/or external Jewish community.